-Guide to Information Returns (Continued)
+Guide to Information Returns (continued)

-Due Date Form Title What To Report Amounts To Report To IRS To Recipient (unless indicated otherwise) 1099-Q Payments From Qualified Education Programs (Under Sections 529 and 530) Earnings from qualified tuition programs and Coverdell ESAs.
+Due Date Form Title What To Report Amounts To Report To IRS To Recipient (unless indicated otherwise) 1099-PATR Taxable Distributions Received From Cooperatives Distributions from cooperatives passed through to their patrons including any domestic production activities deduction and certain pass-through credits. \$10 or more February 28 January 31 1099-Q Payments From Qualified Education Programs (Under Sections 529 and 530) Earnings from qualified tuition programs and Coverdell ESAs.
 All amounts February 28 January 31 1099-QA Distributions From ABLE Accounts Distributions from ABLE accounts.
 All amounts February 28 January 31 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. Distributions from retirement or profit-sharing plans, any IRA, insurance contracts, and IRA recharacterizations (including payments reported pursuant to an election described in Regulations section 1.1471-4(d)(5)(i)(B) or reported as described in Regulations section 1.1471-4(d)(2)(iii)(A)). \$10 or more February 28 January 31 1099-S Proceeds From Real Estate Transactions Gross proceeds from the sale or exchange of real estate and certain royalty payments.
 Generally, \$600 or more February 28 February 15 1099-SA Distributions From an HSA, Archer MSA, or Medicare Advantage MSA Distributions from an HSA, Archer MSA, or Medicare Advantage MSA.
 All amounts February 28 January 31 1099-SB Seller's Investment in Life Insurance Contract Seller's investment in a life insurance contract as determined by the issuer.
-All amounts March 1 (except as provided in Regulations section 1.6050Y-3(c)) February 15 (except as provided in Regulations section 1.6050Y-3(d)(2)) 3921 Exercise of an Incentive Stock Option Under Section 422(b) Transfer of stock pursuant to the exercise of an incentive stock option under section 422(b).
+All amounts February 28 (except as provided in Regulations section 1.6050Y-3(c)) February 15 (except as provided in Regulations section 1.6050Y-3(d)(2)) 3921 Exercise of an Incentive Stock Option Under Section 422(b) Transfer of stock pursuant to the exercise of an incentive stock option under section 422(b).
 All amounts February 28 January 31 3922 Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c) Transfer of stock acquired through an employee stock purchase plan under section 423(c).
-All amounts February 28 January 31 5498 IRA Contribution Information Contributions (including rollover contributions) to any individual retirement arrangement (IRA), including a SEP, SIMPLE, and Roth IRA; Roth conversions; IRA recharacterizations; and the fair market value (FMV) of the account.
-All amounts May 31 (To Participant) For FMV/RMD, January 31; For contributions, May 31 5498-ESA Coverdell ESA Contribution Information Contributions (including rollover contributions) to a Coverdell ESA.
+All amounts February 28 January 31 5498 IRA Contribution Information Contributions (including rollover contributions) to any individual retirement arrangement (IRA), including a SEP, SIMPLE, and Roth IRA; Roth conversions; IRA recharacterizations; and the fair market value (FMV) of the account (including information on hard-to-value assets).
+All amounts May 31 (To Participant) For FMV/RMD/ SIMPLE IRA contributions, January 31; For all other contributions, May 3 5498-ESA Coverdell ESA Contribution Information Contributions (including rollover contributions) to a Coverdell ESA.
 All amounts May 31 April 30 5498-QA ABLE Account Contributions Information Contributions (including rollover contributions) to an ABLE account.
 All amounts May 31 March 15 5498-SA HSA, Archer MSA, or Medicare Advantage MSA Information Contributions to an HSA (including transfers and rollovers) or Archer MSA and the FMV of an HSA, Archer MSA, or Medicare Advantage MSA.
-All amounts May 31 (To Participant) May 31 W-2G Certain Gambling Winnings Gambling winnings from horse racing, dog racing, jai alai, lotteries, keno, bingo, slot machines, sweepstakes, wagering pools, poker tournaments, etc. Generally, \$600 or more; \$1,200 or more from bingo or slot machines; \$1,500 or more from keno February 28 January 31 not reportable.
-For instructions on a enecific Grants-taxable 1099-G type of payment, see the separate instructions Health care services 1099-MISC Health coverage tax credit (HCTC) advance .payments 1099-H in the form(s) listed.
-Health savings accounts: 5400.04 (o) -Contributions 5498-SA Type of Payment Report on Form -Distributions 1099-SA .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, , Income attributable to domestic production activities, deduction 1000 DATE ABLE accounts: for 1099-PATR -Contributions 5498-QA Income tax refunds-state and local 1099-G -Distributions 1099-QA Indian gaming profits paid to tribal members 1099-MISC Abandonment 1099-A Interest income 1099-INT Accelerated death benefits 1099-LTC Tax-exempt 1099-INT Acquisition of control 1099-CAP Interest, mortgage 1098 Agriculture payments 1099-G IRA contributions 5498 Allocated tips W-2 IRA distributions 1099-R Alternate TAA payments 1099-G Life insurance contract distributions 1099-R, 1099-LTC Annuities 1099-R Liquidation-distributions 1099-DIV Archer MSAs: Loans, distribution from pension plan 1099-R -Contributions 5498-SA Long-term care benefits 1099-LTC -Distributions 1099-SA Medicare Advantage MSAs: Attorney, fees and gross proceeds 1099-MISC -Contributions 5498-SA Auto reimbursements-employee W-2 -Distributions 1099-SA Auto reimbursements-nonemployee 1099-NEC Medical services 1099-MISC Awards-employee W-2 Mileage-employee W-2 Awards-nonemployee 1099-NEC Mileage-nonemployee 1099-NEC Barter exchange income 1099-B Military retirement 1099-R Bond tax credit 1097-BTC Mortgage assistance payments 1098-MA Bonuses-employee W-2 Mortgage interest 1098 Bonuses-nonemployee 1099-NEC Moving expense W-2 Broker transactions 1099-B Nonemployee compensation 1099-NEC Cancellation of debt 1099-D Nonqualified deferred compensation: Capital gain distributions 1099-DIV -Beneficiary 1099-R . • W-2 -Employee W-2 Car expense page page 1099-NEC Nonemployee 1099-NEC Car expense-nonemployee 1099-NEC Original issue discount (OID) 1099-OID Charges in capital structure 1099-CAF Tax-exempt OID 1099-OID Charitable gift annuities Patronage dividends 1099-PATR Commissions-employee W-2 Payment card transactions 1099-K Commissions-nonemployee 1099-NEC Pensions 1099-R Commodities transactions 1099-B Points 1098 Compensation-employee W-2 Prizes-employee W-2 Compensation-nonemployee 1099-NEC Prizes-nonemployee 1099-NEC Contributions of motor vehicles, boats, and airplanes 1098-C Profit-sharing plan 1099-R Cost of current life insurance protection 1099-R Punitive damages 1099-MISC Coverdell ESA contributions 5498-ESA Qualified longevity annuity contract 1098-Q Coverdell ESA distributions 1099-Q Qualified plan distributions 1099-R Crop insurance proceeds 1099-MISC Qualified tuition program payments 1099-Q Damages 1099-MISC Real estate transactions 1099-S Death benefits 1099-R Recharacterized IRA contributions 1099-R, 5498 Debt cancellation 1099-C Refund-state and local tax 1099-G Dependent care payments W-2 Rents 1099-MISC Direct rollovers 1099-Q, 1099-R, Reportable policy sale 1099-LS 5498 Retirement 1099-R Direct sales of consumer products for resale 1099-MISC, Roth conversion IRA contributions 5498 1099-NEC Roth conversion IRA distributions 1099-R Directors' fees 1099-MISC 5498 Discharge of indebtedness 1099-C Roth IRA contributions 1099-R Dividends 1099-DIV Donation of motor vehicle 1098-C Royalties 1099-MISC, 1099-S Education loan interest 1098-E Timber-pay-as-cut contract 1099-S Employee business expense reimbursement W-2 Sales: 4000.0 Employee compensation W-2 -Real estate 1099-S Excess deferrals, excess contributions-distributions 1099-R -Securities 1099-B Exercise of incentive stock option under section 422(b) 3921 Section 1035 exchange 1099-R Fees-employee W-2 Seller's investment in life insurance contract 1099-SB Fees-nonemployee 1099-NEC SEP contributions W-2, 5498 Fishing boat crew members proceeds 1099-MISC SEP distributions 1099-R Fish purchases for cash 1099-MISC Severance pay W-2 Foreclosures 1099-A Sick pay W-2
+All amounts May 31 (To Participant) May 31 W-2G Certain Gambling Winnings Gambling winnings from horse racing, dog racing, jai alai, lotteries, keno, bingo, slot machines, sweepstakes, wagering pools, poker tournaments, etc. Generally, \$600 or more; \$1,200 or more from bingo or slot machines; \$1,500 or more from keno February 28 January 31

-^{} The due date is March 31 if filed electronically.
+$^{^{\}star}$ The due date is March 31 if filed electronically.